WolframResearch/LibraryLinkUtilities/README.md

 - Tensor subsetting: `MTensor_getTensor`
 - Managed Library Expressions
 - Callbacks
-- Wolfram IO Library (asynchronous tasks and Data Store)
+- Wolfram IO Library (asynchronous tasks)

 For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, NumericArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
 See [this suggestion](http://bugs.wolfram.com/show?number=337331) for more details.
 In consequence, _LLU_ guarantees to correctly handle only those data structures